Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 • Spray 3 eight-inch cake pans with baking spray.
 Set aside.

-• Toss apples with 3 Tablespoons corn starch.
+• Toss apples with corn starch.
 Set aside.

-• In a medium bowl, whisk flour, 3 Tablespoons corn starch, baking powder, baking soda, salt, and cinnamon.
+• In a medium bowl, whisk flour, baking powder, baking soda, salt, and cinnamon.
 Set aside.

-• In a large bowl, whisk eggs and sugars.
+• In a small bowl, whisk buttermilk, applesauce, and vanilla together.
+Set aside.

 Caramel Sauce